-Myopia (short-sightedness) is a condition in which light focuses just short of the retina, and results in things being blurrier in the distance than it is close up.
+Myopia (short-sightedness) is a condition in which light focuses just short of the retina (the back of the eye), and results in things in the distance being blurrier than things close by.

 Hyperopia (long-sightedness) is a condition in which light focuses too far behind the retina meaning that things are blurrier up close than they are in the distance.
 Some small amounts of hyperopia can be compensated for using the eye’s internal focusing system, but this may cause eye strain over prolonged periods.

-All these kinds of refractive errors may be corrected with personalised spectacles or contact lenses to allow people to continue their lives with clear and comfortable vision.
+All these kinds of refractive errors may be corrected with personalised spectacles or contact lenses to allow you to continue your life with clear and comfortable vision.